 “Creativity is the incredible universal energy that human beings possess to change things.”Laura Jordan-Bambach

-Any leader looking for creative team development will find this an extremely useful professional training course.
-As always with D&AD Creative Training sessions, these ends are achieved by a busy, interactive and wholly involving day at the end of which you should emerge as a more proficient and more rounded creative leader.
+Any leader looking for creative team development will find this an extremely useful masterclass.
+As always with D&AD Masterclasses, these ends are achieved by a busy, interactive and wholly involving day at the end of which you should emerge as a more proficient and more rounded creative leader.

 - Creative directors

 - Account managers, handlers and planners

 - Art directors, designers or writers who aspire to become a creative director